MartinMcCurley/FEDOR/checklist.md

 ### 1.2 Choose Programming Language and Frameworks
 **Programming Language:**
-- Consider Python for its extensive libraries and community support.
+- Python for its extensive libraries and community support.

 **Frameworks and Libraries:**
 - GUI: Evaluate PyQt or Tkinter for creating the user interface.